ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 # C3S satellite observations (ECV) - atmospheric physics

 Satellite observations play a crucial role in monitoring various aspects of the Earth's atmosphere.
-This tutorial series explores the utilization of satellite data for comprehensive meteorological analyses and environmental monitoring of Atmospheric Physic parameters.
+This tutorial series explores the utilization of satellite data for comprehensive meteorological analyses and environmental monitoring of atmospheric physics parameters.

 ## Earth radiation budget